Advancing the Science of Study Endpoints

 René Allard, PhD

-- None, Germany
+- External Consultant, Germany

 René Allard graduated from the University of the Witwatersrand in 1991 and completed reading for his doctorate at the Ruhr-University Bochum, Graduation College of Biogensis and Mechanism of Complex Cellular Functions, in 1995.
 Since 2012 René has been Public Disclosure Lead at Grünenthal after serving in various positions in Research and Development in the Pharmaceutical Industry in the past 20 years.
 Interests include trial designs, outcomes research, genetic biomarkers, data collection methods, and pharmaco-economics.